hashintel/hash/apps/hashdotai/guide/01_introduction/01_what-is-hash.md

 ---
-description: An introduction to HASH
+title: An introduction to HASH
 ---

 # Introduction